 Bodies of the WAB

-- The WAB is administered by the Executive Committee consisting of 10 - 20 members elected from the representatives (correspondents) endorsed from the national buiatrics associations affiliated to the WAB.
+- The WAB is administered by the Executive Committee consisting of 10 - 20 members elected from the representatives (correspondents) endorsed from national buiatrics associations which are Full Members of the WAB.

-- The members of the Executive Committee should be representative of all of the affiliated national buiatrics associations.
-They should also be broadly representative of the different regions of the world (Europe, North, Central and South America, Africa, Asia, Oceania).
+- The members of the Executive Committee should also be broadly representative of the different regions of the world.

 - A member of the Executive Committee whose position is declared vacant can stand for re-election at the general assembly.

-- The Congress organiser shall become an observer member of the Executive Committee if the representative of the organising country of the next buiatrics congress is not a member of the Executive Committee.
+- The Congress organiser shall become an Observer of the Executive Committee if the representative of the organising country of the next buiatrics congress is not a member of the Executive Committee.

 - the General Assembly;